 However, due to different ways of picking and processing it, not all green teas are alike.
 There are many different classifications of green tea, depending on which leaves were picked, where they were picked and when they were picked along with how they were processed into the final product that you drink.
 Here are several ways green teas are classified so that you can tell the difference between a quality Dragon Well and a lower quality green tea.

 Most tea plantations in the world, when looking at a globe, are located between the coordinates of 49°N and 33°S, and the larger group of them is between 6°N and 22°N. Dragon Well green tea, which is located in the golden district 30°N in china, is grown in a suitable climate for the most optimal green tea, kindly sunlight and precipitation.
 Its trees which are grown high in the mountains are of much higher quality than the trees which are grown at lower levels.

 The Differences Between Dragon Well

 The Dry Dragon Well Tea Leaves Before Brewing:

 In Dragon Well green teas, the appearance of the dry leaf is smooth, flat and spear-like.
-Like Grade A below (shown on the far left), the color of the dry leaf is yellow-green with a straight flat body, and one leaf and bud which are well-proportioned.
+For grade A, the color of the dry leaf is yellow-green with a straight flat body, and one leaf and bud which are well-proportioned.
 It has a light, delicate grassy fragrance and is smooth to the touch.

-The Grade B (shown in middle) is called Premium Grade Dragon Well Green Tea, which also has a green color, but the color is a much deeper green with a much more intense fragrance and flavor.
+The Grade B is called Premium Grade Dragon Well Green Tea, which also has a green color, but the color is a much deeper green with a much more intense fragrance and flavor.
 It has a very elegant flavor to it.

-The leaf of Grade C (shown on the far right) is much darker and the leaves are tight and heavy.
+The leaf of Grade C is much darker and the leaves are tight and heavy.
 It smells very mild and light but does not keep well in storage for as long as the other grades.